AyushK101/JS/13_networking/networking.md

 - `client-server architecture`: it is a 2 lvl architecture.
+> client server architecture  states that whenever you want to communicate between two machines , one needs to be a server and one need to be a client.
+> in real world this server are big aws machines and clients are mobile app , browser desktop app etc.

 > `SERVERS` : this process controls access to a centralized resource or service such as a website or webapp.
 > `client` : the main screen (frontend).
 - `P2P architecture` (peer to peer) : many end users , no concept of servers . ex: torrent.